EtiTheSpirit/Extensibles/README.md

 # Limitations
 - Extensibles cannot detect construction of original counterparts for automatic binding.
   - Whether or not this is a good idea is debatable as every automagic feature makes it harder to debug and diagnose issues caused by this module; it creates a purposeful break or boundary in the code flow.
-- Extensibles cannot extend constructors or finalizers (but it *can* extend a `Dispose` method, if present).
+- Extensibles cannot extend finalizers (but it *can* extend a `Dispose` method, if present).
-  - The current setup relies on a parameterless constructor existing in the developer's extensible class.
-Any other constructors will not be used and are considered invalid.
-I could likely change this by calling constructors that match a signature, and by adding more `Bind` methods to the Binder for a particular class (i.e. a `Bind` method that corresponds to each constructor of the original class) but ultimately the best way to do this is up in the air.
-- Extensibles does not generate documentation.
-  - I would like it to do this, this should not be too hard.
-It won't document overrides but it will document the extensible type, the binder, and all extensible-managed parts.
+  - Extensibles does not extend constructors either, but a unique `Bind` method is generated for each original constructor, allowing you to *mimic* original constructors instead.
 - Extensibles does not override methods with generic type parameters.
-  - This could probably be done later on.
+  - This could probably be done later on, but for now, BIE doesn't do it so I won't either.

 # Warnings